LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Step 2: Reindex data from the original index to the new one

-Step 3: Send the` date_histogram aggregations` request to the new index
+Step 3: Send the `date_histogram aggregations` request to the *new index*

-In Part 4, this is why we created a new index with the desired mapping then reindexed the data from original index to ecommerce_data index!
+In Part 4, this is why we carried out steps 1 and 2!

 **Step 1: Create a new index(ecommerce_data) with the following mapping**
 ```